 Paralyzing fear of some person, thing, or scenario in your life

 I have personally struggled with anxiety starting at a very young age.
 Many nights I have lain awake desiring to just fall asleep and stop caring so much, but I found myself unable to do so because of the compulsive thinking patterns (excessive worry).
 Some of these issues stem from the fact that my own family members suffered from anxiety, and the proverbial apple fell very close to the tree.
 Many in my family took up the unhealthy habit of smoking to “soothe the nerves.”
-Others drank alcohol regularly for the same soothing effect, and others pursued a different negative numbing strategies: alcohol, busying themselves, habitually over cleaning, over exercising, relationship seeking, binge eating, binge television watching, etc. In all of these things, the overarching desire was for control and peace, even if just for a brief moment.
+Others drank alcohol regularly for the same soothing effect, and others pursued different negative numbing strategies: alcohol, busying themselves, habitually over cleaning, over exercising, relationship seeking, binge eating, binge television watching, etc. In all of these things, the overarching desire was for control and peace, even if just for a brief moment.
 These habits, even as unhealthy as they are, could offer them relief from extra stressful situations.
-My family members were not facing their fears or other dark feelings and general anxiety.
-They were merely coping (with negative habits), which became a key lesson I had to learn to overcome as I adulted.
+My family members and I were not facing our fears or other dark feelings that inevitably come.
+We were merely coping (with negative habits) or numbing.

 I see the same stories every day in my work as a counselor.
-Many clients struggle with things like substance abuse, pursuing unhealthy relationships or inappropriate sex partners, habitually gambling, binge eating or binge watching TV, or compulsively scrolling on their phones... all in the hopes of "numbing" their constant emotional pain or fear/anxiety.
+Many clients struggle with things like substance abuse, pursuing unhealthy relationships or inappropriate sex partners, habitually gambling, binge eating or binge watching TV, or compulsively scrolling on their phones... all in the hopes of "numbing" their constant emotional pain or fear/anxiety or even everyday stress.

 Does this sound like you?
 Then I have good news and bad news for you.

-But despite all the above, there is hope.
-So what’s the good news?
+But despite all the above, there is hope and that is the the good news?
 It’s simple.
 Your story isn’t that odd.
-It’s actually fairly normal as the stats at the beginning of this article showed.
-This means that if you can overcome your initial fear and learn to talk about your anxiety, whether with a counselor like myself or even just a friend you trust, that the ability to heal and move past it is incredible!
+It’s actually fairly normal as I stated at the beginning of this article.
+This means that if you can overcome your initial fear and learn to talk about your anxiety, whether with a counselor like myself or even just a friend you trust, that the ability to heal and move past it is possible.
 You don’t have to continue being plagued by worrisome thoughts that require you to do things to numb the feelings that flutter around inside your chest like a pack of rabid butterflies.
 While it does take time and disciplined energy to change thought patterns, I can excitedly tell you from my own own experience and the experience of hundreds I have counseled that change is possible and these desperate and debilitating behavior patterns don’t have to last a lifetime.

 If you have a hard time thinking about talking to a friend or family member, then I really do encourage you to pick up a phone and meet a therapist.
 For one, therapy actually works.
 I even meet with a therapist myself.
 Imagine that, a therapist getting therapy!
 But more than that, therapists have confidentiality agreements and cannot disclose sensitive or private information.
 So if you’re worried about gossip, this is a great way to experience empathy and privacy in your conversations to begin healing.
 So, please pick up a phone and call a counselor who has expertise in Anxiety.
 If you want to call me, my number is (479.381.1652)